thesp0nge/dawnscanner/Roadmap.md

 * Improving HTML output as described in issue #7
 * Add a --github option to Codesake::Dawn to clone a remote repository, perform a bundle install and do a code review.
+* DependencyCheck assumes that if x.y.z version fixes an issue, every minor version in the same major are affected as well.
+This assumption is risky, we must introduce a flag, or an attribute saying that the previous minor versions are affected or not.
+We must also recheck CVE already in the knowledge base as well.
+This assumption is not done for previous major versions.
+Let's say a gem version 1.2.3 has a problem, DependencyCheck doesn't say nothing about 0.9.3, but it thinks 1.1.9 is vulnerable.

 ## Version 1.2.0